translated/ai4culture/README.md

 SMTP_PASSWORD=
 SMTP_SENDER= # Email address used to send emails

-# FBK endpoint used to generate automatically subtitles for a video in the desired target languages
+# Subtitler service API endpoint used to generate automatically subtitles for a video in the desired target languages
 FBK_API_URL=

 # Used to generate the hash that allows to access a private event or video